theomous/Safe-Primes/README.md

 The libraries OpenMP and GMP are used for better performance.

-Compile : gcc safe_prime -o safeprime -fopenmp -lgmp
+Compile : gcc safe_prime.c -o safeprime -fopenmp -lgmp